Bisphenol S: The Harmful Chemical That Could Be Leaching From Your Baby’s Bottle.

 When scientists discovered that the chemical BPA caused disruptions to the human endocrine system, suppliers of plastic baby bottles and other plastic products rushed to find a replacement.
-Their solution: BPS.
-However, it turns out that this ‘safer’ alternative may have exactly the same damaging effects to a babys hormones as its predecessor.
+Their solution: Bisphenol S. However, it turns out that this ‘safer’ alternative may have exactly the same damaging effects to a babys hormones as its predecessor.

 What is BPS?

 Bisphenol S (BPS) is a replacement for Bisphenol A (BPA).
 This is a common ingredient in polycarbonate plastics that is now a banned material in Australia for baby bottles.
 Studies have found that once in the body, BPA interacts or plays tricks on the body’s hormones and imitates their actions.
 This interaction with a young childs hormones can cause certain cancers, heart problems, behaviour problems, type 2 diabetes, autism, asthma and obesity.
 A public outcry about BPA resulted in the banning of its use in baby products such as baby bottles and sippy cups and replaced with BPS.

 Unfortunately, recent research has found that this replacement chemical may be just as bad.

 National Geographic article published in September 2018 even goes as far as questioning ‘BPA free’ labelling and directly mentions the similarities with BPS.
 There is still controversy about how much damage the hormone disruption causes.
 But experts generally agree that the younger or smaller the child, the more at risk they are.
 Absorption rates in small babies and children are much faster than in adults, and this includes unborn babies.

 Always try to look for chemical free baby products, especailly when it comes to feeding your baby.